Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 <br/>
 ​<br/>

-At the top of this spire is the best view of the city and surrounding area.
-Free to ascend.
-Spend your last night watching the sun descend, alone, where the staff won't say a word to you because you look to lonely.
+At the top of this spire is the best view of the city and surrounding area, free to ascend.
+Spend your last night watching the sun descend behind the mountain vista, where the staff won't say a word to you because you look too lonely... and need to charge your phone.

 </div>